weijiekoh/eip-typed-data-translation/EIPS/eip-typed-data-translation.md

 ## Rationale
 <!--The rationale fleshes out the specification by describing what motivated the design and why particular design decisions were made.
 It should describe alternate designs that were considered and related work, e.g. how the feature is supported in other languages.
 The rationale may also provide evidence of consensus within the community, and should discuss important objections or concerns raised during discussion.-->

+TODO:

+* Explain why this EIP uses the IPFS-compatible multihash function
+* Explain why this EIP uses the template language specified above
+* Explain the assumptions made
+	- Why only *C* should provide *m(T)*
+	- Why both the dApp and IPFS can provide *T*

 ## Backwards Compatibility
 <!--All EIPs that introduce backwards incompatibilities must include a section describing these incompatibilities and their severity.
 The EIP must explain how the author proposes to deal with these incompatibilities.
 EIP submissions